-- The welfare of the child, young person and vulnerable adult is paramount; - All children, young people and vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse; - All suspicions and allegations of abuse should be taken seriously and responded to swiftly and appropriately; - All persons connected with the work of Play to the Crowd be them paid, unpaid or volunteering - should be clear on how to respond appropriately to any concerns for the welfare of any children, young people and vulnerable adults we work with; - 'Safeguard' means prevention as well as protection; - A protective culture puts children's interests first.
-Children must feel confident that if they have concerns someone will listen and take them seriously.
+- The welfare of every child, young person and vulnerable adult is paramount; - All children, young people and vulnerable adults, whatever their age, culture, disability, gender identity, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse; - All suspicions and allegations of abuse should be taken seriously and responded to swiftly and appropriately; - All persons connected with the work of Play to the Crowd be them paid, unpaid or volunteering - should be clear on how to respond appropriately to any concerns for the welfare of any children, young people and vulnerable adults we work with; - 'Safeguard' means prevention as well as protection; - A protective culture puts the interests of all children, young people and vulnerable adults first.
+All children, young people and vulnerable adults must feel confident that if they have concerns that someone will listen and take them seriously.